Vuxoni/Core-Configuration-Docs/_hardware/04-CompatibilityCharts/03-Storage/02-SATASSD.md

 </p>
 <br>

-{: .warning }
+{: .internalnote }
 This sections is currently a work in progress, and information here may be incorrect.
+The intended layout is: Recommended SSDs known to work extremely well, Various Brands and associated known working SSDs, finally the Unsupported SSDs section, which is used to keep track with community support.

 # Recommended SATA SSDs